 According to Goldstein and other eco-experts, they are growing in popularity.
 Environmentally-friendly luxury residences blend harmony, sustainable living and opulent style.

 Here are some of the features you’ll see in today’s “greener” luxury homes and condos:

 Incorporating LEED standards: LEED stands for Leadership in Energy and Environmental Design and is a certification from the US Green Building Council.
 Earning this certification lets everyone know that a project meets the highest benchmark for sustainability and eco-friendliness.

-Saving energy and water: The home design has to include innovative, cost-cutting features such as rainwater collection (for irrigation), solar panels and geothermal systems.
+Saving energy and water: The home design has to include innovative, cost-cutting features such as rainwater collection (for irrigation), solar panels, Solar underfloor heating and geothermal systems.
 In-wall touch screens from AMX control a home’s light, heat, irrigation, sound and more allowing homeowners to program such features remotely so energy is not wasted when they are not home.

 Build greener: Incorporate energy-efficient building materials (exposed concrete, steel super structure and aluminum exterior panels) and rooftop designs that conserve energy and make the most of solar power.
 Today, green roofs are so practical and effective that mainstream, design-focused authorities like HGTV are offering primers on how to install your own.
 (Luxury homes have incorporated green roofs and balconies for a mix of efficient, natural cooling and landscaped, aesthetic beauty.) floridagreenbuilding.org.